(Chelsea Update would like to thank Joe Yekulis for the information in this story and Kelly Flaherty for the photos.)

 Order of Alhambra – Manresa Caravan – Northville

 Our Lady of Fatima Catholic Church – Michigan Center

 St. Francis of Assisi Catholic Church – Ann Arbor

 To get into the Christmas spirit, the residents participated in a Christmas parade around the campus of St. Louis Center on Thursday Dec.
 17, with Santa and Mrs. Claus making an appearance.

 For more information about St. Louis Center or to donate, please visit www.stlouiscenter.org, or call 734-475-8430.

-St. Louis Center is a residential care facility for children and adults with intellectual and developmental disabilities now operating in its 61st year.
+St. Louis Center is a residential care facility for children and adults with intellectual and developmental disabilities celebrating its 60th Anniversary this year.